-- A. In SECTION 2 of the bill, ROH § 41-.1 ("Definitions"), amends the definition of "Premium Cigar" by changing the wholesale price to \$12 from \$6. - B. In SECTION 2 of the bill, ROH § 41-.3 ("Administrative Penalty"), adds "after reasonable notice and an opportunity for a hearing:" to the sentence, "Any retailer found to have violated this article shall be subject to the following." - C. Makes miscellaneous technical and nonsubstantive amendments.
+- A. In SECTION 2 of the bill, ROH § 41-\\.1 ("Definitions"), amends the definition of "Tobacco Product" to conform to Hawaii Revised Statutes § 328J-1, but also includes other nicotine products. - B. In SECTION 2 of the bill, ROH § 41-\\.3 ("Administrative Penalty"), adds "after reasonable notice and an opportunity for a hearing:" to the sentence, "Any retailer found to have violated this article shall be subject to the following." - C. Makes miscellaneous technical and nonsubstantive amendments.